Policy Optimization for Personalized Interventions in Behavioral Health: Case Study: TB Treatment Adherence

-\paragraph{Overall performance.} The average performance for each budget and policy over 50 runs are shown in Figure~\ref{fig:main_results}, which shows that $\DPI$ clearly outperforms the other policies over a wide range of budget values.
+The average performance for each budget and policy over 50 runs are shown in Figure~\ref{fig:main_results}, which shows that $\DPI$ clearly outperforms the other policies over a wide range of budget values.
 For a practical interpretation of the results, consider \textsf{Baseline} at a budget of 26, the policy and budget that Keheala was operating during the RCT, which results in an overall verification rate of 62.0\%.
 By using less than \textit{half} of the budget, $B=12$, $\DPI$ achieves the same verification rate at 62.2\%.
 As the costliest aspect of Keheala's system is in hiring staff to provide the interventions, these results imply that they can cut these costs by half to achieve the same outcome.

-For the $\bandit$ policy, a budget of 23 results in a similar performance at 61.9\%, hence the cost reduction under this policy is 11.5\%.
+The $\NULL$ policy (no interventions) results in a verification rate of 54.2\% (we did not plot this for readability of the figure).
+One can interpret this number as a reference benchmark to compare the effectiveness of interventions.
+When the budget is 26, $\baseline$ improves over $\NULL$ by 14.6\%, while $\DPI$ improves over $\NULL$ by 20.3\%.
+Therefore, $\DPI$ improves the effectiveness of the interventions over $\baseline$ by 38.3\%.

 Additionally, we observe that the improvement of $\DPI$ compared to the other policies is especially substantial for smaller budgets.
 This implies that when the number of patients that can be targeted is small, $\DPI$ can correctly identify the set of patients to target that result in the largest gains.
 This is especially valuable for scaling up the system.
 Indeed, if Keheala wanted to expand to include more patients without linearly increasing their staff costs, then the ratio of budget to the number of patients would decrease, resulting in the regime where $\DPI$ offers major improvements.